Why choose this course

-Our MSc in Process Systems Engineering is designed to keep pace with industry-related process systems engineering issues and will prepare you to meet the challenges of the many sectors that rely on the expertise of process systems engineers.
+Our MSc in Process Systems Engineering is designed to keep pace with industry-related process systems engineering issues.
+It will prepare you to meet the challenges of the many sectors that rely on the expertise of process systems engineers.

 You’ll benefit from strong industry links and excellent employment prospects in the chemical and process engineering sectors.

 If you’re a graduate of an engineering, science or related discipline, our unique course will train you in general and specialist process systems engineering subjects.

 Throughout your course, you’ll be equipped with the necessary knowledge and skills to prepare you for the systems challenges you’ll face in industry or academia upon graduation.
 The MSc will widen your understanding of the fundamental concepts of process systems engineering.

 You’ll also be provided with a thorough grounding in current technologies and trends, preparing you for a rewarding career or further research.